dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 <expandable alt_header="Manage environments">

-If you require isolation between production and non-production data environments due to sensitive data, dbt Cloud can support Development, Staging (_soon_), and Production data environments.
+If you require isolation between production and pre-production data environments due to sensitive data, dbt Cloud can support Development, Staging (_soon_), and Production data environments.

 This provides developers with the benefits of an enhanced workflow while ensuring isolation between Staging and Production data, and locking down permissions on Prod.